mmowers/reeds-pivot/README.md

-# Exploding Pivot Charts
+# ReEDS Pivot Charts

 ## Intro
 This bokeh app creates pivot charts from ReEDS outputs.

-The core of this code is the same as the csv pivot tool here: https://github.com/mmowers/superpivot.
-Please see the README there to setup bokeh from scratch (as of now, only Python 2.7 has been tested, and only on Windows), and to see core functionality of the tool.
-Additional instructions and features are descrbed below.
+The core of this tool is the same as for the csv pivot tool: https://github.com/mmowers/superpivot.
+Please see that README for general instructions how to use the pivot functinonality.
+Additional instructions and features specific to reeds-pivot are descrbed below.

 There are two different ways to use this app: On Orion (easiest way), and locally.
 See the following sections for details on each.